Health tips for heart mind and body

 - Fennel is good for cardiovascular health.
 They decrease the re-absorption of cholesterol by the body

 - Have a runny nose?
-Add garlic to your diet to help reduce the severity of illnesses like flu and common cold
+Add garlic to your diet to help reduce the severity of illnesses like flu and the common cold

 - Suffering from hair loss?
 Infuse oil with garlic and massage it into your scalp for luscious locks.

-- Garlic is low in calories and rich in Vitamin C, Vitamin B6 and Manganese.
+- Garlic is low in calories and rich in Vitamin C, Vitamin B6, and Manganese.